bellepmshen/Time_Series_FB_Stock/README.md

 1. fb_arima.ipynb: This notebook is to build an ARIMA model from Facebook stock price in August, 2021.
 2. forecast.ipynb: This notebook is to let you get the next minute forecast from Facebook/Meta open price.

+## instructions to get the forecast on the next minute:

+Just download the "forecast.ipynb" notebook and run it!